 To address this issue, the County purchased a 20-cubic yard dumpster in 1998, and it was placed at the County solid waste disposal site for self-haulers to place glass into.
 An area is set aside for the SCORE/County funded recycling programs to stockpile the glass at the Site starting in 1998.

 This material is being utilized as select fill at the Site and in future construction at the Site.

 A more comprehensive drop-off collection program was started in October 2003 to address additional recyclables.
 Appendix 2-B shows the tabulated results of the program.
 This program offered drop-off collection of recyclable materials for County residents whenever the Site is open.
 Summer operations (April - October) is Monday through Saturday, 8:00 a.m. to 5:00 p.m.
 Winter operations (November - March) is Monday through Friday, 8:00 a.m. to 5:00 p.m.
-In 2013, the program accounted for 84.58 tons of recycled material at a cost of \$167.79 per ton.
+In 2014, the program accounted for 93.17 tons of recycled material at a cost of \$161.72 per ton.

-2.4.16 Southwest Townships
+2.4.15 Southwest Townships

 This is a cooperative effort between St. Mathias, Fort Ripley and Crow Wing Township.
 The South West Townships program started in 2003 when this was chosen to be a site under the used oil program.
 Also in 2003, the County gave a grant of \$8,129 for the townships to place a small building at the site for use as a recycling center.
+In June 2014 Garrison Disposal dropped the recycling efforts; Waste Management began to service this program recycling needs in July 2014.
 County/SCORE funds are provided and the program starting in 2005.
 Appendix 2-B shows the results of the program.

 The drop-off center is located at the Crow Wing Township Hall in Barrows.
 The actual recycling program started May 7, 2005.
 The center is open the 1st and 3rd Saturday of the month from 8 a.m. to noon.
-The 2013 recycling rate is 41.49 tons, for an operating cost of \$289.26 per ton.
+The 2014 recycling rate is 43.23 tons, for an operating cost of \$231.33 per ton.

-2.4.17 Drop-off Program Summation
+2.4.16 Drop-off Program Summation